prokenz101/jklm-hacks/README.md

  A simple hack program for https://jklm.fun/

 ## Download
-Go to [releases](https://github.com/prokenz101/jklm-hacks/releases/latest) and download whichever version of the program, depending on if you have the [.NET 6 Runtime](https://dot.net/download).
+Go to [releases](https://github.com/prokenz101/jklm-hacks/releases/latest) and download a suitable version.

 <br />